vemcogroup/cellbrush/README.md

 A library to generate HTML tables with PHP, with support for rowspan and colspan.

+_If you read this in packagist, some parts fo this README are not visible.
+Go to [github](https://github.com/donquixote/cellbrush) instead._

 Table structure:

 * Named rows and columns, so they can be targeted with string keys.